4 Reasons for Sudden Behavior Change in Dogs

 Dog behavior changes with age, but it is a gradual process.
 For example, a 2 year old dog behavior change is a common milestone, which is the age many dogs reach adulthood.
 Later on, some senior dogs may display irritability due to things like arthritis pain or loss of vision.

-However, sudden behavior changes in dogs are more likely due to trauma, severe pain, or possibly even a neurological issue.
+However, a sudden change in behavior is more likely due to trauma, severe pain, or possibly even a neurological issue.

 What Neurological Issues Can Cause Your Dog’s Change in Behavior?

-Technically, any neurological problem that causes a dog to feel unwell has the potential to cause a behavior change in your dog.
+Technically, any neurological problem that causes a dog to feel unwell has the potential to cause a change in behavior in your dog.

 However, when discussing dogs, there are different things one might consider “behavior,” such as habits or energy level.
 It should be noted that in this article, we are considering a dog’s change in behavior to be more like a change in personality.
 Sudden personality changes most often point to problems in the brain.

-Here are four neurological disorders in dogs that cite behavior changes as a common symptom:
+Here are four neurological disorders in dogs that cite change in behavior as a common symptom:

 Brain Inflammation